Mathilde Larrère

-Mathilde Larrère, born in Paris (19 October 1970) is a French historian.
+Mathilde Larrère, born in Paris (19 October 1970) is a French historian and activist.
 She is a specialist in revolutionary movements and policing in 19th century France.

 Biography

 Background and training

 She is the daughter of Raphaël Larrère, an agricultural engineer, and Catherine Larrère, a philosopher.
 Mathilde Larrère is a former student of the École normale supérieure de Fontenay-Saint-Cloud (class of 1991).
 She won the agrégation d'histoire in 1994.
 She was awarded a PhD in history (2000) on defending her thesis, "The Paris National Guard under the July Monarchy, power at the end of the rifle?", completed under the direction of Alain Corbin.
 She has also taken courses as an auditor at the École pratique des hautes études.